apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader parse data](../tutorials/img/tutorial-batch-data-loader-03.png "Data loader parse data")

-With the `json` parser selected click `Next: Parse time` to get to the step centered around determining your primary timestamp column.
+With the `json` parser selected, click `Next: Parse time` to get to the step centered around determining your primary timestamp column.
-Druid's architecture mandates a primary timestamp column that will be called `__time`, which could always just be a `Constant value`.
+Druid's architecture requires a primary timestamp column (internally stored in a column called `__time`).
+If you do not have a timestamp in your data, select `Constant value`.
-In this case the data loader will guess the `time` column as the primary time column as it is the only one with values that look like they might be time.
+In our example, the data loader will determine that the `time` column in our raw data is the only candidate that can be used as the primary time column.

 ![Data loader parse time](../tutorials/img/tutorial-batch-data-loader-04.png "Data loader parse time")

 Click `Next: ...` twice to go past the `Transform` and `Filter` steps.
-You do not need to enter anything there and applying ingestion time transforms and filters are out of scope of this tutorial.
+You do not need to enter anything in these steps as applying ingestion time transforms and filters are out of scope for this tutorial.

 In the `Configure schema` step, you can configure which dimensions (and metrics) will be ingested into Druid.
 This is exactly what the data will appear like in Druid once it is ingested.
-Since our dataset is very small go ahead and turn off `Rollup` by clicking on the switch and confirming the change.
+Since our dataset is very small, go ahead and turn off `Rollup` by clicking on the switch and confirming the change.

 ![Data loader schema](../tutorials/img/tutorial-batch-data-loader-05.png "Data loader schema")

 Once you are satisfied with the schema, click `Next` to go to the `Partition` step where you can fine tune how the data will be partitioned into segments.
 Here you can adjust how the data will be split up into segments in Druid.
-Since this is such a small dataset there are no adjustments that need to be made in this step.
+Since this is a small dataset, there are no adjustments that need to be made in this step.

 ![Data loader partition](../tutorials/img/tutorial-batch-data-loader-06.png "Data loader partition")

-Clicking past the `Tune` step we get to the publish step which is where we can specify what the datasource will be called in Druid.
+Clicking past the `Tune` step, we get to the publish step, which is where we can specify what the datasource name in Druid.
 Let's name this datasource `wikipedia`.

 ![Data loader publish](../tutorials/img/tutorial-batch-data-loader-07.png "Data loader publish")

 Finally, click `Next` to review your spec.
 This is the spec you have constructed.
-Feel free to go back to previous steps and see how making changes there will manifest itself in the spec.
+Feel free to go back and make changes in previous steps to see how changes will update the spec.
-Similarly you can also edit the spec directly and see it reflected in the other steps.
+Similarly, you can also edit the spec directly and see it reflected in the previous steps.

 ![Data loader spec](../tutorials/img/tutorial-batch-data-loader-08.png "Data loader spec")